catarinasapateiro/Gradient-Calculator/README.md

 # 🌄 Gradient Calculator

 The **Gradient Calculator** is a responsive web app that allows users to calculate slope/gradient using distance and level difference.
-It provides real-time conversion between **ratio** and **percentage** formats, commonly used in civil engineering, architecture,construction and road design.
+It provides real-time conversion between **ratio** and **percentage** formats.
+It is commonly used in civil engineering, architecture, construction and road design.

 ## 🚀 Features